 There are several websites that purport to provide knowledgeable information regarding wireless communication on cruise ships.
 Regrettably, the information they provide is often inaccurate or misleading.
 This can result in investing in radio equipment which performs poorly on the cruise ship, and has the potential of legal entanglements if used in foreign ports.
 Neither of these are welcome additions to your vacation.

 The purpose of this electronic publication is to provide you with the information you need to make intelligent decisions when purchasing wireless personal communication equipment.
-These radios can be used legally, without a license, on land in the United States, onboard a cruise ship in International Waters, or in foreign ports.
+These radios should be able to be used legally, without a license, on land in the United States, onboard a cruise ship in International Waters, or in foreign ports.

 A cruise ship contains many steel compartments, which tend to block longer-wavelength signals, yet reflect shorter-wavelength transmissions.
 This means that a license-free MURS handheld, which utilizes the VHF spectrum, works well in rural areas, however won’t perform well (or at all) on a cruise ship.